 Training and Mentoring Workshop Details

-Whether you are seasoned in temporary traffic management (TTM) or are starting from square one, Training and Mentoring NZ can provide the training required to get you (or your staff) to the unit standard(s) you require for your industry.
+Whether you are seasoned in temporary traffic management (TTM) or are starting from square one, Training and Mentoring NZ can provide the training required to help you (or your staff) gain the unit standards required for your industry.

-To assist PCBU’s with better ensuring they are complying with their Health and Safety at Work Act obligations, please click here regarding T&MNZ’s recommendations for the future of TTM training.
+To assist PCBUs to ensure they comply with their Health and Safety at Work Act obligations, please click here regarding T&MNZ’s recommendations for the future of TTM training.
 As such, T&MNZ recommends the following training pathway for anyone new to TTM:

 There are a few things to note regarding the training we provide: